 The first use of the word 'segregation' remains a matter of historical conjecture.
-Martin Legassick tentatively traced its first occurrence back to around 1908.8 John Cell considers it 'truly remarkable' that the report of the 1903-5 South African Native Affairs Commission (SANAC) did not actually employ the term, even though it advocated a policy of 'territorial separation'.9 (In fact, the word 'segregation' does occur in paragraph 190 of the report.10) Paul Rich recently claimed that 'segregation' was first used in 1903 by the Cape Liberal lawyer Richard Rose Innes 'to rationalize a policy of establishing "native reserves" in order to induce a ready supply of black labour for the mines and farms'.
+Martin Legassick tentatively traced its first occurrence back to around 1908.
+John Cell considers it 'truly remarkable' that the report of the 1903-5 South African Native Affairs Commission (SANAC) did not actually employ the term, even though it advocated a policy of 'territorial separation'.
+(In fact, the word 'segregation' does occur in paragraph 190 of the report.)
+Paul Rich recently claimed that 'segregation' was first used in 1903 by the Cape Liberal lawyer Richard Rose Innes 'to rationalize a policy of black labour for the mines and farms'.
 But the word also crops up during the opening of the 1902 Cape parliament, when the Governor-General declared that it was 'necessary for the Government to be endowed with larger powers than they now possess to effectually carry out the policy of segregation...'.
 It may well turn out that 'segregation' was used even earlier than that.